ICT Systems policies, procedures and risk

 IT Systems Policies and Risk

-The IT systems policies are designed to achieve best value and to reduce risk.
-They need to be considered in the context of the Awarding Organisation functional context rather than as separate isolated provision.
+The IT systems policies are designed to achieve the best value and to reduce risk.
+They need to be considered in the context of the Awarding Organisation's functional context rather than as separate isolated provisions.
 There are two key sites relevant to the Awarding Organisation function, the certification site and the community learning site.
-The certification site is the most significant as this is where awards are made and the assessment data related to those awards, stored.
+The certification site is the most significant as this is where awards are made and the assessment data related to those awards are stored.
 The community learning site is used as an optional facility for managing evidence and tracking progress adding value through support for assessment for learning.
 It can be used to input data to the certification site but it is not mandatory.
 Dependency on it would be a problem in some environments eg the prison service.

 The following two strategies underpin these aims

-- Use of the cloud and out-source of data hosting to reduce risk associated with physical threats to buildings and benefit from the economies of scale of using the web.
+- Use of the cloud and out-source data hosting to reduce the risk associated with physical threats to buildings and benefit from the economies of scale of using the web.

-All critical systems are patched regularly by the hosting company, United Hosting.
+All critical systems are patched regularly by the hosting company, Hosting UK.
 There is a dedicated server hosting the systems and these are backed up 4 times per day.
 Internal systems are patched as soon as security updates are notified as being available.
-United Hosting host over 70,000 sites and has a good reputation for reliability and security.
-TLM's dedicated server with United Hosting is the location of theingots.org domain containing the main data associated with the awarding function.
+Hosting UK hosts over 70,000 sites and has a good reputation for reliability and security.
+TLM's dedicated server with Hosting UK is the location of theingots.org domain containing the main data associated with the awarding function.
 Transactions with the server are done through encrypted HTTPS requests.